 Lion L. Woodward embodied the mission of Rotary – “Service Above Self.”
 He was a charter member of the Trenton Rotary Club in 1914, President in 1920, and District Governor two years later.

-Trenton Rotary established the LION WOODWARD EDUCATIONAL FUND in 1928 as a memorial to assist worthy students in achieving their educational goals.
-The Fund is now held at the Princeton Area Community Foundation, and overseen by a committee of five current Rotarians.
+Trenton Rotary established the Lion Woodward Educational Fund in 1928 in memory of Lion Woodward to assist worthy students in achieving their educational goals.
+The Fund was converted to a scholarship program in 2011, administered by the Princeton Area Community Foundation, and overseen by a committee of five current Rotarians.

-- Must be graduating from a high school in Trenton NJ or the greater Mercer/Bucks area.
+- Student graduating from a high school in Trenton, or in the greater Mercer or Buck counties area.

-- Must be accepted as a full time student at an accredited college, university, trade, or vocational school.
+- Must be accepted for full-time study at an accredited college, university, trade, or vocational school.

-- Must maintain a C (2.0) Grade Point Average or better for the term of the scholarship.
+- Maintain a C (2.0 GPA) or better for the term of the scholarship.

-- Must report their progress in person at a Trenton Rotary meeting once per year to continue their eligibility for years 2, 3 and 4 of the scholarship.
+- Must report their progress in person at a Trenton Rotary meeting once a year to continue their eligibility for years 2, 3 and 4 of the scholarship.